 What kind of professional development opportunities are offered to faculty?

 Peak to Peak has a differentiated professional development program designed to support the school’s vision of itself as a teaching school where all faculty members regularly reflect on and seek to improve their instructional practices.
 Toward that end, the program allows individual teachers to tailor their professional development to their own individual needs while at the same time providing support and expertise to colleagues through the use of induction, coaching, book studies, a diverse menu of monthly workshops, and targeted professional goals.

-All teachers and counselors new to Peak to Peak take part in a year-long, teacher induction program designed to ease the transition to a new school, better clarify the expectations for Peak to Peak faculty, and support areas of growth through professional development.
+All teachers, counselors and administrators new to Peak to Peak take part in a year-long, teacher induction program designed to ease the transition to a new school, better clarify the expectations for Peak to Peak faculty, and support areas of growth through professional development.
 The program includes four days of New Teacher Orientation in early August and ongoing professional development meetings and workshops throughout the year.
 In addition to working closely with the Director of Professional Development and the principals, every teacher in the program also meets weekly with a peer mentor, and monthly in small cohorts.

 Are Peak to Peak teachers members of the teachers’ union?

 No. Teachers are not members of the union nor does the school grant tenure.
 All Peak to Peak teachers work at the school because they believe in the school’s mission and vision and have mastery of the required skills and content.

 Does Peak to Peak use years of experience to calculate salary for new faculty members?

 No. All faculty members new to the school begin at Step A on the Peak to Peak pay scale